My Chef's Apron

 • Store in the fridge for at least 5 hours, preferably covered, best overnight.

-• When ready to serve, pour a small amount of cacao powder into a small sifter and gently shake it back and forth over the desserts to create a fine coat—be generous with the cacao powder.
+• When ready to serve, pour a generous amount of cacao powder into a small sifter and gently shake it back and forth over the desserts to create a fine coat—be generous with the cacao powder.

 • Top it off with (black)berries and some chocolate mint (optional).